oracle/cloudtestdrive/AppDev/OCI-Azure-Interconnection/LabGuide200CreateVCNandGateways.md

 ![](./images/200/RouteTableSWGassociationConfirmed.PNG)

-Now that the initial configuration on Oracle Cloud is completed.
+The initial configuration on Oracle Cloud is completed.

 Congratulations, you are now ready to move to the [next lab](LabGuide300ProvisionAutonomousDatabase.md) and provision the Autonomous Transaction Processing Database on OCI.